 Trends and social media

 So why this renewed popularity of film?
-For some, it’s a way to learn the fundamentals, a respectful starting point, and that deserves recognition.
-For others, it’s a kind of aesthetic filter: a vintage look guaranteed by expired film and a Hanimex lens with color aberrations… that no one wanted in the 1980s!
+For some, it’s a way to learn the fundamentals.
+For others, it’s an aesthetic shortcut.

-I also understand that for some, these limitations are part of the pleasure: they enforce a rhythm, attention, and a certain intimacy with the subject.
-And that, too, is the beauty of the process.
+I also understand that for some, these limitations are part of the pleasure.

-I truly respect those who love vintage objects, classic cars, or old cameras, and take pleasure in using them.
-My point is not to criticize or discourage, but to explain that if what you’re seeking is immediacy, technical performance, and the freedom to create in any situation without worrying about hardware limitations, then film may constrain you more than it liberates you.
+I truly respect those who love vintage objects.
+My point is not to criticize, but to explain that if what you’re seeking is technical freedom, film may become a constraint.

 To continue exploring this topic, you might enjoy this article: 40 Years of Photography: From Film to Digital and Mirrorless.